bbauska/TUMx-DWAPNx/README.md

 cases where, for example, in our case, two characters might have the same name and

-to distinguish them, instead of calling them A and B, we\'ll call them name 0 and name 1.
+to distinguish them, instead of calling them A and B, we&apos;ll call them name 0 and name 1.

 If we now try to add this data to our visualization, we would like